“Why family therapy… because it deals with family pain.” – Virginia Satir

 The benefits of family therapy include:

-- Better understanding of healthy boundaries and family patterns and dynamics
+- A better understanding of healthy boundaries and family patterns and dynamics

 - Enhanced communication